spexod/iSLAT/README.md

 ## Parameters definitions and units
-**General note for all parameters in the GUI:** *every time you update any value, hit "return/enter" on your keyboard to make them effective.
+**General note for all parameters in the GUI:** *every time you update any value, hit "return/enter" on your keyboard to apply the new value to the model.
+This has to be done for each parameter individually, e.g. when submitting a new temperature for a given molecule, or updating the distance for given object.
 A confirmation will appear in the message box in iSLAT.*

-- Molecular model parameters: temperature is in K, radius in au (this is the radius of the equivalent emitting area, not the orbital radius of the emission), column density in cm<sup>-2</sup>.
+- **Molecular model parameters**: temperature is in K, radius in au (this is the radius of the equivalent emitting area, not the orbital radius of the emission), column density in cm<sup>-2</sup>.
 - Other parameters: